jeffreycwitt/pl339/docs/01-introduction.md

 This course is going to have a lot to say about how we think about texts, how we read and write, and how the various media we use to do these actions shape and determine the pathways we find.

 Not only are we going to read about these different pathways, but we will also experiment and practice them.
 One way we're going to do this in this course is by using an annotation tool called "hypothes.is".
 Hypothes.is is tool inspired by the possibilities of the web for inter-linked non-linear, multi sequence thinking.
-In fact in their promotional video, they refer to a paper by Vannevar Bush that we are going to read in [lesson 10](10-Bush-Nelson.html).
+In fact in their promotional video, they refer to a paper by Vannevar Bush that we are going to read later in the course.
 Watch their video below.

 <div class="video">
 <iframe width="720" height="405" src="https://www.youtube.com/embed/QCkm0lL-6lc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>